souravvoid/souravvoid/README.md

 For over a year I've been deep in open source.
 Reading source code.
 Appreciating decisions other developers made.
 Trying to think the same way when I build.
 That mindset shapes everything I do.

-- 🔭 First year — applied to a team but .
-Didn't get in.
-Learned more from that than most things.
-- ⚡ Second year — co-organised a hackathon at GEHU.
-Handled the full thing: planning, team prep, logistics, running it.
-- 🐧 Daily driver: **Fedora Linux + kde Desktop** — my environment is intentional.
+- 🐧 Daily driver: **Fedora Workstation Desktop** — my environment is intentional.

 - 💡 Currently: going deeper into systems, security, and open source contribution.